selintunali/Web-Development-with-HTML-CSS-JavaScript/Notes.md

 # Frameworks

-A framework provide a skeleton for the application, dictating it's structure and flow.
+A framework provides a skeleton for the application, dictating it's structure and flow.

         Libraries
         - collection of re-usable code